Rimsha-shakeel29/Donation-Management-System/README.md

 # Donation-Mangment-System
 Object Oreinted Analysis and Design Project

-It was a pair-project (My pair member was Sana Bisharat 17L-4141)
+It was a pair-project (My pair member was Alishbah Farooq 17L-4327)

 It is donation-management system implemented in NetBeans and SQL Server Managment Studio that provides implementation of the following use cases:
 1. Add a project (name, dsc, project manager, required budget, etc)